Chris-Mullen/My-Projects/README.md

 **RhythmSection - 2018**

-RhythmSection is an application for generating and playing complex, realistic drum grooves, Started as a simple metronome and now expanded to a fully functioning drum machine, Note: No UI exists as of yet as this is a work in progress. runs in UNIX terminal for now but will be cross platform in the future.
+RhythmSection is an application for generating and playing complex, realistic drum and bass grooves, Started as a simple metronome and now expanded to a versatile Backing-Track Generator.
+Currently Supporting Linux Systems, with scope to expand to Windows and Mac OS
-Will most likely use Qt for the user interface.

-Recommended Usage ( For Demo ): ./DrumLooper.out 100
+Recommended Usage: ./RhythmSection.out 90 4.4 A1

 *Technologies Used: C++, SDL_Mixer, UNIX*